This post may contain affiliate sales links. Please see my full disclosure policy for details

 - This frosting can be kept at room temperature if serving within 24 hours and it’s not too hot.
-I
+Store in an airtight container.

-- t can be made ahead of time and kept refrigerated for 7 days.
+- It can be made ahead of time and kept refrigerated for 7 days, store in an airtight container.
 Frosting must come back to room temperature before piping, and suggest to rewhip.

-- This frosting can also be frozen, but once thawed, I suggest to rewhip.
+- This frosting can also be frozen in an airtight container, but once thawed, I suggest to rewhip.